This example builds a machine learning model to develop an electronic nose for detecting alcohols.

 • Optimization algorithm.

-The following chart shows how the training and selection errors decrease with the epochs during the training process.
+The following chart illustrates how training and selection errors decrease over the course of training epochs.

-The final value are training error = 0.109 NSE, and the selection error doesn’t appear because the instances are divided into training and testing subsets.
+The final value is the training error, which is 0.109 NSE.
+The selection error is not visible because we divided the instances into training and testing subsets.

 5. Model selection

-The incremental order method starts with a small number of neurons and increases the complexity at each iteration.
+The incremental order method starts with a few neurons and increases the complexity at each iteration.

 6. Testing analysis

-The purpose of the testing analysis is to validate the generalization performance of the model.
+The purpose of the testing analysis is to validate the model’s generalization performance.

-Here we compare the neural network outputs to the corresponding targets in the testing instances of the data set.
+Here, we compare the neural network outputs to the corresponding targets in the test instances of the dataset.

-In the confusion matrix, the rows represent the targets (or real values) and the columns the corresponding outputs (or predictive values).
+In the confusion matrix, the rows represent the targets (or real values), and the columns represent the corresponding outputs (or predictive values).

-The diagonal cells show the correctly classified cases, and the off-diagonal cells show the misclassified cases.
+The diagonal cells indicate the correctly classified cases, while the off-diagonal cells indicate the misclassified cases.

-As we can see, the number of instances that the model can correctly predict is 10 (100%), so there are no misclassified cases.
+As we can see, the model correctly predicts all 10 instances (100%), resulting in no misclassified cases.

-This shows that our predictive model has an excellent classification accuracy.
+This shows that our predictive model has excellent classification accuracy.

 7. Model deployment

-The neural network is now ready to predict outputs for inputs that it has never seen.
+The neural network is now ready to predict outputs for inputs it has never seen.

 This process is called model deployment.
 To classify a given alcohol, we calculate the neural network outputs from the frequencies corresponding to the different types of concentration.